sharujayaram/napatools/mongotools/mongo34-man-alt-ent/README-no replicas.md

 )

-- create 4 replica sets with 1 primary 1 replica setup
+- create 4 replica sets with 1 node only
 204:
 numactl --interleave=all mongod --config shard_204.cfg